Why Teak Wood Chopping Boards Deserve a Spot in Your Kitchen

 Naturally Anti-Bacterial

 One of the key features of teak wood is its natural oil content.
 They are rich in quinones and tannins.
 The anthraquinones provide resistance to xylophagous organisms.
 Lignin content in teak wood provides resistance to thermal resistance and reactivity.
 This makes teak wood resistant to pests.
 The texture of a good teak wood is naturally oily.
 With age and regular use, teak wood tends to dry up.
 Oiling once a week will retain the lustre of the wood.
 Since the wood is naturally scratch-resistant, they prevent bacteria to accumulate.
 Teak wood’s non-porous wood surface prevents bacteria from being accumulated too.
 So this makes teak wood one of the most preferred wood material for chopping boards, especially for meat.
 Cutting juicy vegetables like tomatoes and fruits makes it safe on a teak wood cutting board too.
 The antibacterial strength and its evidence of the same support its hygienic benefits by home cooks and chefs worldwide.
-Many users find teak wood requires less aggressive sanitising unlike plastic or other wooden chopping boards.
-If you prioritise hygiene in your kitchen, a teak wood chopping board is antibacterial and the best antibacterial chopping board you will find.
+Many users find teak wood requires less aggressive sanitizing unlike plastic or other wooden chopping boards.
+If you prioritise hygiene in your kitchen, an antibacterial teak wood chopping board is antibacterial and the best antibacterial chopping board you will find.
+Teak wood chopping boards are food safe and far more efficient than plastic , glass, stone and even steel.

 Easy to Maintain